The Main Differences Between Bookkeeping and Accounting

 The Main Function of Accounting

-The function of accounting is to analyze, interpret, and summarize the financial data recorded through bookkeeping.
-Accountants use this data to create financial statements that provide an overview of a company’s financial performance and position.
+The purpose of accounting is to interpret, analyse, and summarise the financial information kept in books of accounts.
+Using the accrual accounting method, accountants create financial statements that provide an overview of a company’s financial performance and position.

 The Difference Between Bookkeeping and Accounting